BigPolarBear1/factorization_v3/README.md

 Update: Rewrote the last chapter in the paper quickly, I still need to proof-read it and edit it a bit, but its 2 am and I need some sleep first.

 Don't worry we're going to fix this world.
 Hahahaha.
 The dominoes falling just like they are supposed to.

+The irony is that the US for 2 years, had a near infinite amount of oppurtunities to prevent this from happening.
+Don't they have intelligent people working at their intelligence agencies?
+It is funny how assymetrically effective brainwashing and sowing political division has been in the west.
+You people have become so brain washed, you can't even accept the reality of some transgender person, succeeding at this math stuff.
+I'm not doing anything, you people are creating your own downfall.
+Don't blame me for this, because you had all the chances to prevent this.